znort/tuesday-take-home/README.md

 ### How to submit
 To submit, fork this repository to your own github account and create a pull request using `msventurelabs/tuesday-take-home` as the base repository
+If you don't complete all the tasks please include a readme describing the steps you would need to take to finish.